JacopoMangiavacchi/SwEL/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@jacopomangia-blue.svg?maxAge=2592000)](http://twitter.com/jacopomangia)

-## SwEL (Swift Expression Language)
+# SwEL (Swift Expression Language)

-SwEL (Swift Expression Language) is a Swift 3.x package for macOS, iOS and linux for evaluating complex conditions with AND/OR, infinite level of brackets and dynamic bindings to parameters from any String at runtime.
+SwEL (Swift Expression Language) is a Swift 3.x package for macOS, iOS and Linux for evaluating complex Conditions and Expressions at runtime from any Swift String.

+Expression could be String RegEx based operations like for example "substring('this is a test', 'test|tost')" or mathematical expressions.

+Mathematic Expressions could be based on simple arithmetic operations, like for example "3 + 4", or on more complex mathematic operations using functions such as for example "(2 * 3.14) + min(7, 13)".

+Conditions could verify complex expression logic using AND/OR operator and infinite level of brackets like for example in the String "(1 == 2 || 2 < 4) && 'test' != 'ko'".

+Both Expressions and Conditions can contain literals for constant String, Int, Float and Bool, as described in the previous examples, or dynamic bindings to variables passing a Dictionary of parameters value and referencing them for example in a String like "(var1 == var2 || var2 < var3) && var4 != 'ko'".

-## How to install it?
+# How to install it?

-SwEL is provided as as Swift 3.0 Package usable with Swift Package Manager on both macOS and linux
+SwEL is provided as as Swift 3.0 Package usable with Swift Package Manager on both macOS and Linux

-In order to usit in your Swift project please include the following line in your Swift Package references:
+In order to use it in your Swift project please include the following line in your Swift Package references:

 	.Package(url: "https://github.com/JacopoMangiavacchi/SwEL", majorVersion: 0)

-## Super easy String Extension usage
+# Super easy String Extension usage

-A SwEL Swift class is provided with easy method to evaluate condition at runtime but this package also provide Swift String Extension to easily
+A SwEL Swift struct is provided with easy method to evaluate Expression and check Condition at runtime but this package also provide Swift String Extension to easily use all the SwEL functionalities

+##Expression

+TODO

+##Expression Assignement

+A special case ..
+TODO

+##Condition
 It's super easy, you can call checkCondition() on any Swift String

 	try! "(1 == 2 || 2 < 4) && 'test' != 'ko'".checkCondition()